The Ultimate Dorm Room Essentials Checklist for College Students (+ Free Printable List!)

 Where can I find the best college dorm essentials?

-While we never say no to a great store (or sale), check your local Dollar Tree, Big Lots, Walmart, Target, Kohl’s, Bed Bath & Beyond, and of course Amazon.
-Some stores will even ship directly to the dorm!
+While we never say no to a great store (or sale), check your local Dollar Tree, Walmart, Target, Kohl’s, and of course, Amazon.
+Some stores will even ship your dorm essentials directly to your college!

 Hip Tip: Check with your specific college or university about what is (and is not) allowed, what is (and is not) provided, and what to expect when you get there.
 Many schools even provide the dimensions for dorm rooms, beds, and windows to give you a good idea of the sizes you’ll need!